koodjal kaleepa kwobitj-abiny

 Ways of Working

-I also have experience on multidisciplinary fieldwork teams with professional interests in ground stone tools (grinding stones), ethnogeology, cultural burning and domiculture, women's sites, and waste.
+I have experience on multidisciplinary fieldwork teams with professional interests in ground stone tools (grinding stones), ethnogeology, cultural burning and domiculture, women's sites, and environmentalism.
 I have a deep connection with Noongar spirituality and bring that spiritual respect to all communities I work with.

-I use a historical anthropology approach towards archives and history, focusing on the pre-1900 period in Western Australian Aboriginal communities.
+We use a historical anthropology approach towards Aboriginal archives and history, specialising in the 1826-1905 period in Western Australia.

 Ethnography & Interviewing

-Trained at the University of Pennsylvania & UWA in ethnography and interviewing, I have several different anthropology interview methods I can adapt for projects.
+Trained at the University of Pennsylvania & UWA in ethnography and interviewing, I have several anthropological interviewing methods I can bring and adapt for projects.

 Craft Recording & Revitalisation